alim98/SAM/README.md

 ### Metric and Cost Function Evaluation

 For evaluating the performance of our model during training, we implemented two metrics: the Dice coefficient and the Intersection over Union (IoU) score.
 These metrics provide insights into the accuracy and consistency of the model's segmentation outputs.

----

-This README provides an overview of our deep neural network project for semantic segmentation.
-For more detailed instructions on running the code and reproducing the results, please refer to the documentation provided in the repository.
-Contributions and feedback are welcome!